angular/templating/DESIGN.md

 TODO add details / reword

-Why not allow to query child directive using css selectors?
+Why not allow querying child directives using css selectors?
 * an element can have multiple directives associated, need to know which one to return
 * performance: if the elements that are queryable are known in advance, queries can be implemented in a simpler and more peformant way